 The down payment requirements for Fannie Mae 2-4 unit properties have been updated to allow up to 95% loan-to-value (LTV) ratios.
 This means that borrowers can now put down as little as 5% of the purchase price or appraised value of the property.

-Previously, the maximum LTV ratio for a two-unit property was 85% for owner occupied properties.
-However, with these new mortgage guidelines, borrowers can access more financing options and potentially become homeowners with a lower upfront cost.
+Previously, the maximum LTV ratio for a two-unit properties was 85%.
+With the new guidelines, borrowers can now access more financing options, potentially becoming homeowners with a lower upfront cost.

 Property eligibility matrix